vmware-archive/pcfdev/FAQ.md

 ### Container-to-container

-This is traffic directly between two containers in the same MicroPCF deployment.
+This is traffic directly between two containers in the same PCF Dev deployment.
 It is useful for running applications that must communicate with each other but do not need or want a publicly-accessible route.
 It is not enabled and will not be available until it is supported in Pivotal Cloud Foundry.

 # Copyright